You know we love American Girl Doll clothes patterns around my house. I found another one to show you today!

 This pattern is to make a tutu for your doll.
 I'm sure if you have any AG fans in your house, you are well aware that this year the Doll of the Year is Isabelle.
 She loves ballet.
 We thought she should have a tutu.
 This was actually my younger daughter Pumpkin's idea.
 She wanted to make a tutu for her sister for her birthday.
 We found a great pattern and made a tutu that Snowflake couldn't even tell wasn't bought at the AG store!
 Of course it helped that we wrapped it in an AG box, but still, you really can't tell that it didn't come from the AG store.
 I'll share my secrets with you, so you can make your own.
 You ready?
 Let's do this thing!

-Of course you can make this tutu in any color using any tulle that you like, but if you are trying to make a knock off of Isabelle’s tutu, you will want to select your tulle carefully.
+Of course, you can make this tutu in any color using any tulle that you like, but if you are trying to make a knock-off of Isabelle's tutu, you will want to select your tulle carefully.
 Pumpkin and I found the perfect match at Hobby Lobby.
-It is a shiney tulle in an ivory color.
+It is a shiny tulle in an ivory color.
 As you can see, it is very inexpensive.
 You will need a little more than 1.5 yards.
-You can also see some of the shimmer and shine in the bottom of the two pictures above.

 I got the pattern for making the tutu from Doll It Up in their post about Resizing a Simple Girl's Tutu for Dolls.
 That post shows you how to make a tutu using a store-bought tutu or to make one from scratch.
 I followed the direction from scratch.

 Cut a piece of tulle 14.5″ x 58.5″.
 Fold the tulle in half width wise.